peterjc/thapbi-pict/docs/examples/soil_nematodes/overview.rst

 Blank controls
 --------------

-The excellent news is at the default minimum abundance threshold there are no recognisable nematode sequences in any of the blanks.
+The excellent news is even at this (much lower than default) minimum abundance threshold there are no recognisable nematode sequences in any of the blanks.

 Looking at the same sample reports (or the more detailed read reports), we see that while the blank samples with no PCR template control give lots of